sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_06.rst

 outweighs any disadvantages.
 In practice, however, even among those researchers who prefer exact *p*-values it is quite common to just write *p* < 0.001 instead of reporting an exact value for small *p*.
-Thit is in part because a lot of software does not actually print out the *p*-value when it is that small (e.g., SPSS just writes *p* = 0.000 whenever *p* < 0.001), and in part because a very small *p*-value can be kind of misleading.
+This is in part because a lot of software does not actually print out the *p*-value when it is that small (e.g., SPSS just writes *p* = 0.000 whenever *p* < 0.001), and in part because a very small *p*-value can be kind of misleading.
 The human mind sees a number like 0.0000000001 and it is hard to suppress the gut feeling that the evidence in favour of the alternative hypothesit is a near certainty.
-In practice however, thit is usually wrong.
+In practice however, this is usually wrong.
 Life is a big, messy, complicated thing, and every statistical test ever invented relies on simplifications, approximations and assumptions.
 As a consequence, it is probably not reasonable to walk away from *any*